NatesHonor/ElementalFactions/README.md

 - `/raidshop`: Opens the raid shop GUI where players can purchase raid-related items.
 - `/spawnershop`: Opens the spawner shop GUI where players can purchase spawners.
 - `/elixir`: Opens the elixir selection GUI where players can obtain custom elixirs.
+- `/horse`: Spawns a horse with upgraded speed.

 ## How to Use